SLAM-EE/RRT_star/README.md

 - ### OpenCV
     - opencv version 4 is used in this project
     - You might have to probably built it from sources
     - A [build script](scripts/setup-opencv.sh) is provided in the scripts folder run the script as root.
+Verify the source download link if script fails.
     - Check installation using
         ```
         sudo apt install pkg-config